nihcosnosaj/jason-blog/README.md

 # Blog
 My personal website repo.
-Built with Go, Gin, and deployed with Docker.
+Built with Go, Gin, and deployed with Docker & Fly.io.

 ## Notes on the Stack
 - **Backend** Go 1.24 (using Gin)
 - **Content** Markdown (Goldmark + Frontmatter)
-- **Deployment** Docker
+- **Deployment** Docker & Fly.io

 ## Development
 For local development without rebuilding the docker image each time, run: